pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 _Hence, a key point about the nature of higher-level knowledge_...

 All knowledge beyond basic observation is the integration of basic observations.
-All knowlege, from the most basic perceptions to the most esoteric abstractions, are essentially the same basic processes of cognition: the grasp of the self-evident and selective focus therefrom.
+All knowlege, from the most basic perceptions to the most esoteric abstractions, are essentially the same two processes of cognition: the grasp of the self-evident and selective focus therefrom.
 Of course, the complexity and the exact process of integration differ, but the essence epistemologically is the same.

 ## Integration of evidence